Go to Juicer

 Mario

 By default, Juicer loads 100 posts into your feed.
-Between the post images and the images from the authors, you could be looking at 200 additional images on your page.
+Considering both post images and author avatars, this could add up to 200 images on your page.

 If Juicer is way below the fold on your site, it's probably best not to load Juicer until it is visible on the page (when the user has scrolled down to it).